 House of Holes follows on from Baker’s earlier ‘sex’ books, Vox (which is about telephone sex) and The Fermata (in which the protagonist has the ability to stop time, an ability that he uses mainly to take women’s clothes off).
 For a long time I’ve turned over in my mind the idea of a PhD thesis on transgressive literature, to include my ideas about some of my favourite modern novels, such as American Psycho, Glamorama, Fear and Loathing in Las Vegas and The Naked Lunch.
 I would start with Pauline Réage, Radclyffe Hall and the Marquis de Sade.
 There would then follow a chapter on The 120 Days of Sodom, which would include a Venn diagram showing the overlap between Nick Hornby and de Sade, concluding that the real fetish here is the list itself.
 In subsequent chapters, I would move on to the works of Bret Easton Ellis, Hunter S. Thompson, Edgar Burroughs, Chuck Palahniuk (author of, among many other things, Fight Club, Snuff and Guts), John Updike (who Nicholson Baker admires greatly, as is made apparent in his book U and I. One can only assume that Baker never got round to reading Couples; see Did he bang her back doors in?), Catherine Millet, Charlotte Roche, Elfriede Jelinek and of course Nicholson Baker.
 I know many of these authors and works are notorious rather than famous, because of their chosen subject matter rather than their literary sparkle, but this is deeply unfair.
 American Psycho in particular is brilliant.
 I put down books all the time because they make me lose the will to live (The Ambassadors), or because they make me lose faith in literature’s ability to create anything new that isn’t simply a pastiche of something old (Possession), or because they are pointless, banal and unpleasant (The Story of O).
 American Psycho makes you want to put it down because it’s too much and too little.
 Too much sex; too much violence; way, way too much detail; but also far too little of anything that might given meaning to the characters’ lives or explain their actions.
 In other words, it makes you think about things that you don’t want to think about, like murder and death and pain.
 But shouldn’t we think about these things?
 Aren’t they happening all the time, all over the world?
 American Psycho, it seems to me, suggests that reading is not merely a pleasurable activity, but a learning experience, and sometimes a profoundly disturbing and troubling one.
 In other words, it makes you ask yourself, if I don’t want to read about women being tortured with spark-plugs and books of matches (and I don’t), what do I want to read about?
 Calm, well-adjusted people who use butter-knives on crumpets and nail-guns to put up shelves?
 You will recall Bond putting a nail into the eye of Le Chiffre in Casino Royale and I think a similar thing happened in an episode of CSI (I can’t be absolutely sure: it was CSI, for God’s sake, so I was probably slipping into a coma or it wouldn’t have been on at all).
 Both examples, with colour pictures and surround sound, are nowhere near as disturbing as two paragraphs of what Ellis can do with a nail-gun.
 This begs the following question: if I consider putting down a book for reasons other than its literary merits (and its merits are clear), what does that say about me as a reader?
 Why did I pick up this book in the first place?
 Why do I pick up any book?
 Why do I read?

 I haven’t read House of Holes yet and the reviews are mixed (see James Lasdun’s thoughts, where he describes it as a ‘wank book’ devoid of literary ambition).
 It may turn out to be just the sort of book that I dislike (i.e. those that transgress for transgression’s sake, such as Philip Roth’s Sabbath’s Theatre, which bored the arse off me).
 I mention it really in the context of the copy-editor’s report, which interests me for several other reasons.
 One, I have a bit of an obsession with naughty words as well as naughty punctuation (I confess: I used to watch Sex And The City just for the swearing).
 Judging from the report, Baker has larded House of Holes with sexual neologisms, my favourite of which is ‘cockbrisket’.
-Two, I was under the impression that I was writing ‘a porny Alice in Wonderland’ and was a bit cross that Baker had beaten me to it ; then I got over it and decided to write a proper book (see Seven for a secret never to be told and The lucky seven meme).
+Two, I was under the impression that I was writing ‘a porny Alice in Wonderland’ and was a bit cross that Baker had beaten me to it, although I got over it and decided to write a proper book instead (see Seven for a secret never to be told and The lucky seven meme).
 Three, this article is a perfect example of what I love about copy-editing: the juxtaposition of tone.
 For example, in the list of questionable words you will notice Baker’s copy-editor has included the word ‘cocky’, commenting only that he or she is concerned about it being used to mean ‘a bit like a cock’ rather than ‘arrogant’.
 Other fun new words to impress your friends with include ‘urgie-splurgey’, after which the copy-editor has thoughtfully included a page number and the restrained comment ‘see query'; ‘scrotatiousness’ (presumably the quality of being of or like a scrotum, although I think there is also a suggestion in the cadence of the word that the scrotum in question might be slightly itchy); ‘wonderloaves’ (breasts?
 Bread shaped like breasts?
 A bread-based superhero, presumably with fantastic crime-fighting breasts?
 Or perhaps it is simply amazingly good bread, which unlike practically all the other words on the list is entirely non-sexual); and the marvelously unnecessary ‘knocker-jug-bosom-boobs’.

 I often laugh out loud when working on a particularly difficult copy-editing job.
 I feel each time I do so that I am betraying my fellow copy-editors and proofreaders: we are a straight-faced, straight-laced lot, dedicated to mopping up the sloppiness of others.
 I can’t be the only one, however, who loses her composure now and again.
 It seems to me that there are many reasons for writing a book like House of Holes, not the least of which is seeing if you can get your copy-editor to crack.